diarmidmackenzie/sdt-condensed/GCT.md

 A 2009 study found that *experiential* purchases (e.g. taking a trip or attending a concert) tended to be positively associated with wellness, whereas *materialistic* purchases (e.g. a bigger TV or a new dress) did not.

-A 2012 study found that people felt that experiential purchases were more closely related to their own sense of true self than heir materialistic purchases, and also that people felt they knew more about others' true selves when provided with information about their experiential purchases, rather than their material purchases.
+A 2012 study found that people felt that experiential purchases were more closely related to their own sense of true self than their materialistic purchases, and also that people felt they knew more about others' true selves when provided with information about their experiential purchases, rather than their material purchases.

 SDT understands the positive impacts of experiential purchases as being due to this alignment, which means that experiential purchases tend to reflect authentic interests and values, and are therefore more likely to satisfy basic needs.

 ### The Development of Extrinsic Aspirations

 SDT theorizes that extrinsic aspirations arise from situations in which people have been unable to meet their basic psychological needs.
-Where an individual's basic need satisfactions are thwarted in childhood or adolescents, this may result in them becoming particularly vulnerable to a focus on extrinsic aspirations.
+Where an individual's basic need satisfactions are thwarted in childhood or adolescence, this may result in them becoming particularly vulnerable to a focus on extrinsic aspirations.

 > **GCT Proposition V:** Individuals whose basic psychological needs have been neglected or frustrated in development are more prone to adopt need substitutes, such as extrinsic life goals, as being personally important.
 To the extent that they do so, their well-being will be compromised.